4ddev/Disk-Space-Monitor/README.md

 PROJECT_NAME="PROJECT_NAME"

 # Location of your password File - dont forget to change the file permissions!
-AUTH_PASSWORD="/opt/bin/.scripts/smtp_pw.txt"
+AUTH_PASSWORD="smtp_pw.txt"

 # Define your disks here delimited by whitespace for example "sda sdb"
 DRIVES="/dev/root /dev/mmcblk0p1"

 # Limit - when this value is reached send mail to user